Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 * A new dependency from Transform Service version must be included in Search Services compatibility matrix.
 * It's required to create a switch in Search Services to use current Content Tracker (based in REST API invocation) or the new Content Tracker (including JMS events), mainly to preserve 5.2 compatibility.
-* A new component *DockerSOLR* must be developed.
+* A new component *ContentTraker* must be developed.
 This component is a new *T-Client*, dockerizable and JMS ready.
-Incoming threads must be paused till the JMS *TransforReply* is consumed, so some logic and control need to be added to current code [7]
+Incoming threads must be paused till the JMS *TransformReply* is consumed, so some logic and control need to be added to current code [7]
 * **RISK** Currently Transform Service is not supporting several *T-Clients* for the same *Transform Service*, despite the story is being developed [ATS-208](https://issues.alfresco.com/jira/browse/ATS-208).
 This will exclude this alternative, as *ACS* is the only *T-Client* supported by now.
 Also, for a Sharding environment, more than one indexing *T-Client* can be required.